-- Don’t take a one size fits all approach – For decades now companies large and small have invested millions of dollars in targeting their audience with messaging that their “gut” tells them will resonate with their target consumer.
+- Don’t take a one size fits all approach – For decades now, marketing strategy for companies large and small meant they invested millions of dollars in targeting their audience with messaging that their “gut” tells them will resonate with their target consumer.
 They fail to do their research and take a homogenous all approach to marketing.
 Even large global brands like Chevrolet tried marketing their Nova around the world without taking into account regional interpretations of the word.
 The net result was a sales disaster in South America where the model name roughly translated to “No Go”.

-- Do your research – Market research is not a luxury, it is a necessity.
+- Do your research – Market research is not a luxury, it is a necessity for any marketing strategy to be succesful.
 Today’s consumer base is highly fickle and they often know your product or your marketplace better than you do.
 Spending a few extra weeks in your marketing process to understand what makes your customers tick, their likes and dislikes and their perception of your brand can be the difference between an overwhelming success and an utter failure when your product goes to market.
 When possible, involve the target as early in the product development lifecycle as possible, even simple Facebook polls on your brand website can derive valuable information at no cost.

 - Be where your consumers are – Let’s face facts, the days of targeting the masses via a 30 second spot on NBC or a print buy in the NY Times have long since passed.
 The last 10 years have created an incredibly fragmented marketplace and the next 10 are likely to increase fragmentation exponentially.
 With a litany of methods for content distribution, it is now more important than ever that your message is carefully crafted, delivered at the right time and via the right channel.
 Working with technology that can manipulate your message and deliver it across multiple platforms, in multiple languages is no longer an expense you can’t justify, it is a technology you must justify.